top of page

 The premises of fortune and men's eyes.

-The beautiful in love feel scant strain!
+The beautiful in love feel little strain!

 Fortune, the Goliards knew, rules the world.